What to buy in Seoul – 25 best Korean souvenirs

 Soju glasses

-As you’ve seen in the picture above, soju is served in some very specific glasses.
+As you’ve seen in the picture above, you drink soju from some very specific glasses.

-They look like the shoot glasses we use for tequilla and you can find them with various cute cartoons (such as tge Kakao Friends characters) or even k-pop stars.
+They look like the shoot glasses we use for tequila, and you can find them with various cute cartoons (such as the Kakao Friends characters) or even K-pop stars.

-As we both are not K-Pop fans we knew close to nothing about popular groups before moving there.
-Of course, everyone has heard ot BTS, but the K-Pop movement is huge in South Korea.
+As we are not K-pop fans, we knew little about popular groups before moving to South Korea.
+Of course, everyone has heard of BTS, but the K-pop movement is huge in South Korea.

-If you have a favorite group or you want to bring back home great K-pop souvenirs head over to Myeongdong (at the Underground Shopping Center or at Music Korea), Gangnam (at the Tourist Information Center, or in COEX Mall), or in Hongdae.
+If you have a favorite group or you want to bring home great K-pop souvenirs, head to Myeongdong (at the Underground Shopping Center or at Music Korea), Gangnam (at the Tourist Information Center or COEX Mall), or Hongdae.

 You can buy music albums, t-shirts, posters, cards, hoodies, and much more.